prof-rossetti/nyu-info-2335-201905/projects/robo-advisor/README.md

 ```

 The ".env" file should absolutely not be tracked in version control or included in your GitHub repository.

-> HINT: use a [local ".gitignore" file](https://help.github.com/articles/ignoring-files/#create-a-local-gitignore) (see "Repository Requirements" section above), or just don't upload the ".env" file to GitHub.
+Use a [local ".gitignore" file](https://help.github.com/articles/ignoring-files/#create-a-local-gitignore) for this purpose (see "Repository Requirements" section above).